macaw-cad/sxa-umbrella/readme.md

 to get information of the internal names of the fields of an item.

+## npm run validate

+A powerful validation of the current front-end code-base against your Sitecore environment.
+The validation uses PowerShell remoting to compare the state of the code against available Sitecore items.
+The following validations are executed:

+### Rendering Variants

+The `Rendering Variants` folder can contain rendering variants with Scriban files for multiple sites.
+We call the set of rendering variants for sites *rendering variant collections*.
+Each collection lives in a folder with the same name as the site it will be deployed to.
+The following validations are executed:

+- The `Rendering Variants` folder contains no other files than the `metadata.json` and `*.scriban` files
+- The `SiteId` as specified in the `manifest.json` exists as an item in Sitecore with the same name as the site folder, and the template of the item is 'Site'
+- A rendering variants collection is located in a folder `<siteName>/-/scriban`
+- All renderings exist with the same name in Sitecore, and the template of the corresponding items is `Variants`
+- All rendering variants in the rendering folder exist  with the same name in Sitecore, and the template of the corresponding items is `Variant Definition`

 # Tips & tricks

 In this section some tips & tricks to optimize your development with SXA Umbrella.